 Since problems can occur at virtually any point in manufacturing, that might leave you guessing from where certain defects or delays originates.
 Product inspection at any given stage in the production cycle only gives a snapshot of the product and order status at that time.

 But production monitoring, having an inspector at the factory regularly, gives a fuller picture of what’s happening not only at one place, but throughout the factory.
 In fact, many importers that have continued to have a variety of quality problems at a single factory often insist on production monitoring to help solve them.

 Here are three reasons to conduct production monitoring:

-1. Production monitoring offers a wide view of manufacturing
+1. Production monitoring offers an inside view of manufacturing

 One of the main benefits of production monitoring is that it gives you a wide look at all the manufacturing processes at work in the factory.
 It’s typically a combination of all three types of product inspection:

-• Early product inspection at the start of production, giving insight into the status and quality of parts and materials;
+Early product quality inspection at the start of production, giving insight into the status and quality of parts and materials;

 Operating procedures for factory workers